TGF beta signaling pathway

-The transforming growth factor beta (TGFB) signaling pathway is involved in many cellular processes in both the adult organism and the developing embryo including cell growth, cell differentiation, cell migration, apoptosis, cellular homeostasis and other cellular functions.
-The TGFB signaling pathways are conserved.
+The transforming growth factor beta (TGFβ) signaling pathway is involved in many cellular processes in both the adult organism and the developing embryo including cell growth, cell differentiation, cell migration, apoptosis, cellular homeostasis and other cellular functions.
+The pathway is also involved in multiple physiological processes such as regulation of the immune system, the vascular system and embryonic development.
+The TGFβ signaling pathways are conserved.
 In spite of the wide range of cellular processes that the TGFβ signaling pathway regulates, the process is relatively simple.
 TGFβ superfamily ligands bind to a type II receptor, which recruits and phosphorylates a type I receptor.
 The type I receptor then phosphorylates receptor-regulated SMADs (R-SMADs) which can now bind the coSMAD SMAD4.
 R-SMAD/coSMAD complexes accumulate in the nucleus where they act as transcription factors and participate in the regulation of target gene expression.

 Mechanism

 Ligand binding

-The TGF beta superfamily of ligands includes: Bone morphogenetic proteins (BMPs), Growth and differentiation factors (GDFs), Anti-müllerian hormone (AMH), Activin, Nodal and TGFβs.
+The TGF beta superfamily of ligands includes: bone morphogenetic proteins (BMPs), growth and differentiation factors (GDFs), anti-Müllerian hormone (AMH), Activin, Nodal and TGFβs.
 Signaling begins with the binding of a TGF beta superfamily ligand to a TGF beta type II receptor.
 The type II receptor is a serine/threonine receptor kinase, which catalyzes the phosphorylation of the Type I receptor.
 Each class of ligand binds to a specific type II receptor.
 In mammals there are seven known type I receptors and five type II receptors.

 There are three activins: Activin A, Activin B and Activin AB.
 Activins are involved in embryogenesis and osteogenesis.
 They also regulate many hormones including pituitary, gonadal and hypothalamic hormones as well as insulin.
 They are also nerve cell survival factors.

 The BMPs bind to the bone morphogenetic protein receptor type-2 (BMPR2).
 They are involved in a multitude of cellular functions including osteogenesis, cell differentiation, anterior/posterior axis specification, growth, and homeostasis.

 The TGFβ family includes: TGFβ1, TGFβ2, TGFβ3.
 Like the BMPs, TGFβs are involved not only in embryogenesis and cell differentiation, but also in apoptosis and other functions.
-They bind to TGF-beta receptor type-2 (TGFBR2).
+They bind to TGF-beta receptor type-2 (TGFβR2).

 Nodal binds to activin A receptor, type IIB ACVR2B.
 It can then either form a receptor complex with activin A receptor, type IB (ACVR1B) or with activin A receptor, type IC (ACVR1C).

 When the receptor-ligand binding occurs via local action, this is classified as paracrine signalling.